Coordinated Multi-Robot Shared Autonomy Based on Scheduling and Demonstrations: Optimizing for Multi-Robot Corrections

 Given the required solution properties, we can summarize the multi-robot shared autonomy optimization and solve for the robot execution warps, $\boldsymbol{\psi}_{\mathcal{E}} = \{ \psi_{\mathcal{E}_{1}}, \psi_{\mathcal{E}_{2}} \}$, and offset, $\tau$.
 The execution warps are chosen based on the permissible warp gradients and defined as an array with the same length as the reference demonstration.
 To simplify the optimization notation, we define the set of time steps from the reference demonstration and the times in the global notation where a robot is executing a low-confidence action.

 In our scheduling optimization, the constraints represent strict requirements of the scheduling solution and the minimization quantity expresses additional desiderata for the scheduling solution.
-The optimization is summarized as:

-where $\boldsymbol{\phi}$ are the costs to minimize and $\textbf{w}$ are the corresponding weights.
+The optimization is summarized as: where $\boldsymbol{\phi}$ are the costs to minimize and $\textbf{w}$ are the corresponding weights.
 The constraints enforce that (1) all warps are within the demonstration limits; (2) that the second execution is offset appropriately relative to the first execution; (3) that no unsupervised robot is performing a low-confidence action (i.e., that one of the robots is high-confidence); (4) that the low-confidence robot follows the mean time warping; and (5) that the scheduling solution accommodates variations in timing from corrections.
 For solutions satisfying the constraints, we can also specify features that differentiate the quality of solutions.
 In this work, we start with one feature minimizing the total time on task (e.g., $\boldsymbol{\phi}(\cdot) = [ T_{\textrm{total}} ]$).
-In the future, we will expand the minimization quantity to focus on aspects that improve human factors \cite{chen2014human}.
-For example, it may be desirable to minimize switches or to favor solutions with time for the operator to gain situational awareness after switches.
+In the future, we will expand the minimization quantity to focus on aspects that improve human factors (e.g., minimizing switching or factoring in switching time for situational awareness) \cite{chen2014human}.